 - In a 9x13in oven-space dish, pour about ⅓ of the marinara sauce.
 Using the piping bag, fill each shell with the cheese mixture and place into the dish.

 - Top the filled shells with the remaining tomato sauce.
-Dot with torn mozzarella cheese and 1 tbsp pesto.
+Dot with torn mozzarella cheese and 1 tablespoon pesto.

 - Bake for 30-35 minutes until the cheese is melted and bubbly.
 Serve immediately with fresh basil (if desired).